 - a.
 Landscaping must be used to: - Define areas such as building entrances, key activity hubs, focal points, and the street edge; - Provide screening for service areas; and - Serve as buffers between neighboring uses. - b.
 A minimum 5-foot wide planted parkway shall be provided on arterial corridors between the street and sidewalk.
-Parkways shall be planted with shade trees to provide a more pleasant pedestrian environment and to contribute to streetscape continuity. - c.
-Flowering and fruit-bearing trees must be avoided within six feet of pedestrian walkways. - d.
+Parkways shall be planted with shade trees to provide a more pleasant pedestrian environment and to contribute to streetscape continuity.
+See Figure 2.12. - c.
+Flowering and fruit-bearing trees must be avoided within 6 feet of pedestrian walkways. - d.
 Evergreen trees must be used to soften the appearance of blank walls and provide visual screening but shall not be a replacement for enhanced architecture. - e.
 Plants shall be grouped in high and low maintenance zones and shall coordinate with irrigation plans to minimize the use of water and the placement of irrigation tubing. - f.
 Landscape planting must be designed to contribute to crime prevention.
 Shrubs that create hiding places shall not be placed in areas of pedestrian movement, such as along walkways and building entrances. - g.
 Drip irrigation shall be used wherever possible.
-No overhead irrigation is allowed within 24" of a non-permeable surface. - h.
-Turf areas shall be placed in areas for recreational use only and must have a 10' minimum diameter.
+No overhead irrigation is allowed within 24 inches of a non-permeable surface. - h.
+Irrigation valve box lids will be numbered and irrigation valves tagged to designate controller and sequences numbers.

-Landscape is used to define building entrance.
+Figure 2.10 Landscape is used to define building entrance

-Use plants to soften the appearance of blank walls.
+Figure 2.11 Use plants to soften the appearance of blank walls.

-A minimum 5-foot wide planted parkway shall be provided on arterial corridors between the street and sidewalk.
+Figure 2.12 A minimum 5-foot wide planted parkway shall be provided on arterial corridors between the street and sidewalk.

-Group plants with similar irrigation needs.
+Figure 2.13 Group plants with similar irrigation needs.

 - i.
-Street trees shall be 24" box with a 30' to 40' maximum spacing and consistent with the existing street tree theme or designated street tree selection per the specific plan if any. - j.
-Palm trees shall only be used in community pool areas and as main entry focal points. - k.
-Inorganic ground cover (gravel, river rock, etc.) is not an alternative for plant material or the required 3" mulch under shrubs and trees, and 1 1⁄2" mulch under groundcover from flats.
-It shall only be used as an accent material in combination with plants and cover no more than 15 percent of the total landscape area. - I. Storm water retention requirements for your specific project area shall be reviewed with the City's Engineering Department.
+Turf areas shall be placed in areas for recreational use only and must have a 10-foot minimum diameter. - j.
+Street trees shall be 24-inch box with a 30 to 40 feet maximum spacing and consistent with the existing street tree theme or designated street tree selection per the specific plan if any.
+See Figure 2.14. - k.
+Palm trees shall only be used in community pool areas and as main entry focal points.
+See Figure 2.15. - I. Inorganic ground cover (gravel, river rock, etc.) is not an alternative for plant material or the required 3-inch mulch under shrubs and trees, and 1 1⁄2-inch mulch under groundcover from flats.
+It shall only be used as an accent material in combination with plants and cover no more than 15 percent of the total landscape area. - m.
+Storm water retention requirements for your specific project area shall be reviewed with the City's Public Works Department.
 For a list of plant material refer to the Specific Plan and/or City of Temecula Approved Plant List.
-Additional plant material specifically addressing water retention areas can be gleaned from the Low Impact Development Manual for Southern California prepared by the Southern California Stormwater Monitoring Coalition. - m.
-Provide root barrier when trees are located 5' or closer to any hardscape element or building. - n.
-Landscaping shall comply with City of Temecula Municipal Code Chapter 17.32 Water Efficient Landscape Design. - o.
+Additional plant material specifically addressing water retention areas can be gleaned from the Low Impact Development Manual for Southern California prepared by the Southern California Stormwater Monitoring Coalition. - n.
+Provide root barrier when trees are located 5 feet or closer to any hardscape element or building. - o.
+Landscaping shall comply with City of Temecula Municipal Code Chapter 17.32 Water Efficient Landscape Design. - p.
 Trees and understory plant material shall be low water use.
-For a list of additional approved plant material, refer to the approved plant list (Appendix C) in City of Temecula Municipal Code Section 17.32.200. - p.
-Landscaping with trees or shrubs is required where side-lot spacing between buildings is 6' or more.
+For a list of additional approved plant material, refer to the approved plant list (Appendix C) in City of Temecula Municipal Code Section 17.32.200. - q.
+Landscaping with trees or shrubs is required where side-lot spacing between buildings is 6 feet or more.

-Street trees shall be 30' to 40' maximum spacing.
+Figure 2.14 Street trees shall be 30' to 40' maximum spacing.

-Palm trees shall only be used in community pool areas and as main entry focal points.
+Figure 2.15 Palm trees shall only be used in community pool areas and as main entry focal points.